 Nail Certification and Certificate Programs

 Nail technicians work directly with clients while performing nail care tasks such as manicures, pedicures and nail art.
 A certificate of achievement program is the most common form of training for nail technicians.
-These programs are intended to prepare those who pass for state-issued nail care certification.
+While certification isn't available, these programs are intended to prepare those who successfully pass for mandatory nail care licensing in their respective states.

-In nail technician certificate programs, individuals are taught the fundamentals of nail care in preparation for work in a salon or spa.
-Hands-on training prepares students to perform tasks such as manicures and pedicures.
-Topics commonly include safety and sanitation, especially in terms of identifying basic skin disorders and diseases.
+In nail technician certificate programs, individuals are taught the fundamentals of nail care in preparation for building careers in salons or spas.
+Topics commonly addressed include basic procedures and salon operations.
+Safety and sanitation are also emphasized, especially in terms of identifying basic skin disorders and diseases.
 Many programs provide career preparation for working in a client-oriented service industry.
 Topics like professionalism, communication and ethics are addressed.